How does Flipping properties work?

 This needs to be assessed before buying a house.
 You will need to evaluate to see how and if you can improve the value of the property.

-Speaking to various contractors, estate agents, and interior designers, including architects, will give you a good insight on what is cost-effective.
-The cost and the specification of similar properties in the area on Rightmove or Zoopla may give you some ideas too.
+Speaking to various contractors, estate agents, and interior designers, including architects, will give you a good insight into what is cost-effective.
+The cost and specifications of comparable properties in the area on Rightmove or Zoopla may also give you some ideas.

 So, what work does the property need?
-Externally the garden might need tidying or some decking in the garden.
-Fascia replaced can enhance the external visual appeal of the house too.
+Externally, the garden might need tidying or some decking.
+Fascia replacement can enhance the external visual appeal of the house, too.

-Inside, the house might need rewiring or re-plumbing, you might need to fit a new kitchen or bathroom.
-Things like this all add value to your project.
+Inside, the house might need rewiring or re-plumbing, and you might need to fit a new kitchen or bathroom.
+These things all add value to your project.

 Is Flipping a house a good investment?